ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 {: codeblock}
 {: java}

-The following example uses information from your connection string and the Python driver [pymongo](https://docs.mongodb.com/drivers/pymongo/) driver to connect to your database.
+This next example uses information from your connection string and the Python driver [pymongo](https://docs.mongodb.com/drivers/pymongo/) to connect to your database.
 This is just a simple connection example, without error handling or retry logic and may not be suitable for production.

 ```python
 import pymongo